dangvietkhanh1511/pdsnd_github/README.md

 ### Project Title
-Project: Pót your work on Github
+Project: Post your work on Github

 ### Description
 In this project, you'll be simulating a realistic workflow to refactor your previous Project 2 using Git.